X icon white, transparent background.

 👉 Discover Leapsome Meetings

-Why are one on one meetings important?
+Why are 1:1 meetings important?

-One on one meetings are a valuable opportunity for regular, meaningful exchanges between two team members, usually a manager and their direct report.
+One-on-one meetings are a valuable opportunity for regular, meaningful exchanges between two team members, usually a manager and their direct report.
 They provide a space for both participants to share feedback, discuss performance, identify potential issues, and proactively address challenges.

 Having regular one on one manager meetings can boost engagement and strengthen work relationships.
-In a one on one conversation, individual team members can get the feedback and guidance they’re looking for and feel confident they’re valued by the company.
+In a one-on-one conversation, individual team members can get the feedback and guidance they’re looking for and feel confident they’re valued by the company.

 It’s true that a casual one to one check-in can be a great way to build relationships and make employees feel appreciated.
 However, for truly productive conversations that move the needle on big topics like team goals, employee performance, and career development, you’ll need to structure your discussions.
 Our Workforce Trends report showed that 90% of employees say that a clear meeting agenda makes meetings more productive.